 As a result, the father’s claim appeal was denied.

-At Howie Johnson Barristers & Solicitors in Windsor, we provide knowledgeable advice and skilled representation to separated spouses and families in Ontario.
+At Johnson Miller Family Lawyers in Windsor, we provide knowledgeable advice and skilled representation to separated spouses and families in Ontario.
 With more than 25 years of experience helping clients with all types of family issues, from divorce to custody, we can help guide you through the process of amending the terms of your separation agreement and resolving related issues.
 To speak with an experienced Windsor family lawyer about child custody and support modifications, call 519.973.1500, or contact us online.